Allegheny-Computer-Science-301-F2021/exam01/exam/exam1.md

 (10 Points)

-In the associated plot of a data set, the _x_-axis has been assigned to "density", and the _y_-axis has been assigned to "conc."
+Short answer: In the associated plot of a data set, the _x_-axis has been assigned to "density", and the _y_-axis has been assigned to "conc."
 Which type of mapping function would you expect to find in the `ggplot()` code block to create this plot?
 In clear and meaningful language,  offer a justification of your response.

 ![data plot](graphics/plot.png)